Spectral clustering of Markov chain transition matrices with complex eigenvalues: Complex-valued PCCA+ (cPCCA+)

-which proves the eigenvectors corresponding to eigenvalues on the unit circle are piecewise constant on the blocks. \end{pot2}
+This shows that the eigenvectors corresponding to eigenvalues on the unit circle are piecewise constant on the blocks. \end{pot2}

+According to Theorem \ref{thm1}, separating the real and imaginary parts of eigenvectors $V_k$ is just a linear transformation which maintains both the invariant subspace condition and the piecewise constant block structure.
+Hence, cPCCA+ can be applied successfully to circular matrix structures.

-Next, we demonstrate that cPCCA+ can still be applied to a non-reversible transition matrix $P\in\mathbb{R}^{9\times 9}$ where the circular transition pattern is slightly perturbed.
+Next, we demonstrate that cPCCA+ also works for a non-reversible transition matrix $P\in\mathbb{R}^{9\times 9}$ where the circular transition pattern is slightly perturbed.
 The matrix structure in Example~\ref{exp:2} is taken from \cite{fackeldey2018spectral} (see Example 3.1 therein).

 \begin{Exp} We consider a stochastic matrix $P\in\mathbb{R}^{9\times 9}$,

 consisting of identical diagonal blocks $X\in\mathbb{R}^{3\times 3}$ with the structure

 and identical off-diagonal blocks $Y\in\mathbb{R}^{3\times 3}$ with the following pattern,